ElectronicsArchiver/OpenGMK/README.md

 ## Caution

 *Until there's an official stable release, please note* <br>
-*that your save-states may break in future releases.*
+*that your save - states may break in future releases.*

 <br>